lnelab/lne_link/SUPPORT.md

 We redesigned the core logic of LINK and added a new feature named <b>Gallery</b>.

 In Gallery, you can find all the supported keyboards, and add the preferred keyboard into your collections.
-LINK will automaticly recognize your collections with out upgrading the client.
+LINK will automaticly recognize your collections without upgrading the client.

 In short, LINK now supports two ways to recognize keyboards: Defaults & Collections.